Navigation: Using Visual Build > Building Projects >

 Steps Included in a Build

-Note: Conditional build rules and the checked flag are not considered when Rebuild Selected is chosen (all selected steps will be built).
+Note: The profile, conditional build rules, and the checked flag are not considered when Rebuild Selected is chosen (all selected steps will be built).

 Current Build Position and Logging